step-by-step-tutorial/springboot-tutorial/security-oauth2/README.md

 #### Get a JWT Bearer Token

-Use authorization code from last step.
+Assign the authorization code from the last step to the parameter named code.
-Copy token from console.
+Copy the access token displayed in the console after executing the command.

 ```shell
  curl -X POST "http://localhost:8080/oauth2/token" \